Saturday, 04 September 2010 HomeContact Us

 "We are frustrated by the fact that we don't know," Messonnier said...

 ...
 While no vaccine is 100 percent effective, some parents are surprised and angry that a vaccine they trusted is failing to protect some children.
-And officials with the Georgia Division of Public Health said too many local doctors are not aware the disease is circulating in the community and can infect fully vaccinated children...
+And officials with the Georgia Division of Public health said too many local doctors are not aware the disease is circulating in the community and can infect fully vaccinated children...

 Regarding the statement above about vaccine effectiveness, its a topic that we will explore further.
 How is the effectiveness of a vaccine calculated or worked out?
 What assumptions are made?
 How accurate is this claim of efficacy and how can it be known that it was actually the vaccine that was the preventative factor and not other factors?
 When you actualy look at the assumptions they make behind the calculations of vaccine efficacy, you realise how shaky these claims are.